 Produced this year entirely from the Langhorne Creek vineyards Shiraz (76%) and Cabernet (24%).
 The new Twelve Bells is full of spicy red fruit flavour and possesses a lovely soft texture which makes it attractive for immediate drinking.
 As usual it can also be cellared for a few years if you desire.
 Light the BBQ! (but don't serve the wine too warm)

 Last tasted: September 2012.

-The new Twelve Bells is a lovely medium weight red.
+The 2011 Twelve Bells is a lovely medium weight red.
 It is a Grenache dominant wine again in 2011 (last years was principally Shiraz and Graciano) but it reflects the style of the vintage with lighter body and lower alcohol than usual.
 It has a lovely fresh fruit flavour and is perfect for casual meals and any time you just want a glass of red with dinner.

 Optimum drinking time: until 2015

 (sealed with a screwcap for the first time)